kledvina/flexible-routing/README.md

 with your desired output file path and Excel sheet names.
 The output is an Excel workbook with a sheet containing **average** transportation costs and trip counts for the dedicated, overlapped, full flexibility, and reoptimizatiton strategies across all instances for each problem size.
 We also save the standard deviation, 5th percentile, and 95th percentile outcomes as separate sheets in this workbook.
 The output file name includes the simulation's completetion time.

-Save and close *simulate.py*.
+**Save and close *simulate.py*.**

-You can now run the file as is from the command line or other Python interpreter.
-Note that simulate.py does NOT have a command line interface, which is why we needed to directly edit the file as described in the section above.
+You can now run *simulate.py* from the command line or other Python interpreter.
+Note that *simulate.py* does NOT have a command line interface, which is why we needed to directly edit the file as described in the section above.

 ### Defining new demand distributions**